 More on this here.

 There are no potential relations (Ta’luqat Suluhia) to God’s Knowledge.
-This because there is no fact that God could have known but doesn’t.
-Rather, He beginninglessly knew all facts.
+This because there is no thing that God could have known but doesn’t.
+Rather, He beginninglessly knew all things.
 Thus, all of Knowledge’s relations are actual relations.

 The above is unlike God’s Will and Power, which do have potential relations.
 Since there are specifications which God could have selected, even though He didn’t.

-After it is established that God knows some facts (specifically, Knowledge of all possibilities, such that He is able to select one of them), we say: either He also knows all other facts, or not.
+After it is established that God knows some things (specifically, Knowledge of all possibilities, such that He is able to select one of them), we say: either He also knows all other things, or not.

-If He doesn’t know all other facts, then His Knowledge was specified to only relate to some facts but not others.
+If He doesn’t know all other things, then His Knowledge was specified to only relate to some but not others.
 And what is specified is contingent upon a specifier to select its specifications for it.